-- 3 For circuit protection, the main circuit is separated from the surface case that can touch the main circuit. - 4 The control circuit is a Safety Extra-Low Voltage circuit.
-Separate this circuit from other circuits with reinforced insulation.
-Make sure that the Safety Extra-Low Voltage circuit is connected as specified. - 5 Reinforced insulation separates the output terminals from other circuits.
-Users can also connect circuits that are not Safety Extra-Low Voltage circuits if the drive output is 250 Vac 1 A maximum or 30 Vdc 1 A maximum. - 6 A WARNING Electrical Shock Hazard.
-Do not ground the shield of the control wiring to the protective ground terminal.
-It does not comply with technical standards and local codes and can cause serious injury or death.
+- 3 To protect the circuit, the main circuit is separate from the surface case that can touch the main circuit. - 4 The control circuit is a Safety Extra-Low Voltage circuit.
+Use reinforced insulation to separate this circuit from other circuits.
+Make sure that you connect the Safety Extra-Low Voltage as specified. - 5 Reinforced insulation separates the output terminals from other circuits.
+You can also connect circuits that are not Safety Extra-Low Voltage circuits when the drive output is 250 Vac 1 A maximum or 30 VDC 1 A maximum.

+A WARNING Electrical Shock Hazard.
+When you connect the shield wire of the control circuit wiring to the protective ground terminal, do not connect the protective ground wire.
+If you connect the shield wire and the protective ground wire to the protective grounding terminal, it may not comply with the technical standards and local safety regulations and can cause serious injury or death.